This light chicken pot pie uses phyllo dough and a lightened up sauce to make a healthier version of the comfort food you love!

 You can change how you actually serve it or you can change some of the ingredients for a new flavor.

-Some of my favorite ingredient variations include:
+Some of my favorite variations include:

-- Vegetables: I always use a bag of frozen mixed vegetables but you could use leftover cooked veggies you have in the fridge.
+Use Different Vegetables: I always use a bag of frozen mixed vegetables but you could use leftover cooked veggies you have in the fridge.
 Asparagus, peppers, broccoli, green beans, even potatoes would all be yummy here.

-- Spicy: You could add a dash of cayenne pepper or a few shakes of your favorite hot sauce to kick things up a bit.
+Spicy Chicken Pot Pie: You could add a dash of cayenne pepper or a few shakes of your favorite hot sauce to kick things up a bit.

 If you're interested in a heartier version of this classic comfort food, you may want to use the filling from this recipe to make a buttery crusted pot pie with my favorite all-butter pie crust dough.